Brett-Tanner/Journal/2024/Jul_24.md

 ## July 3rd

+- DocumentUpload tweaks
+  - [x] Update email translation
+  - [x] Add an 'uploaded_at' field to the table
+  - [x] Add filters by category
+  - [x] Enable deleting them
+  - [x] Reverse the order schools are displayed in when selecting from the dropdown

+## LMS

+- [x] Add grade method to student to calc from bday
+- [x] Create Curriculum tasks partial like Admin tasks
+  - [x] Add course/lesson matrix link
+  - [x] Move other related stuff over
+- [x] Add name & date (basics), grade cols to test_result
+  - [x] Add basics column to test as well so max can be set
+    - [x] Will need a form field on test to input the name & date points
+    - Add to all relevant views
+      - [x] Test index
+      - [x] Test result index
+      - [x] Student page in detailed results
+  - [x] Set the grade from student grade when creating the test (only when creating)
+  - [x] JS calc will need updating to take name/date score into account
+- Add a CSVExportsController to dump the data from various tables for export
+  - Controller & views
+    - [x] Allow filtering results by test
+    - [x] Export all lessons as CSV as well
+      - [x] Add filtering by type
+      - May need to think about how to do it with aliased names for cols

+## July 4th

+- [] Need to migrate in new test/result cols after deploying LMS
+- [] Add some missing kids for Monzen (to LMS)
+- [] Ikebukero has kids from Ikegami, give them the right ones
+- Fix curriculum's inability to count
+  - [] Download backups before & after migration
+  - [] Migrate the first score from listening to the new name/date column
 - Need some way of doing the early bird discounts for parties
   - They could be different per school
   - Some schools (new ones) can do free events